 Each page in Showit is broken up by canvases to help you keep your content in sections to easily organize it and have the ability to break things up.
 By default each canvas that is added as a new canvas is titled New Canvas.
 You want to make sure to properly name each of your canvases so that you know what each one has inside.
 For example you will see canvases names such as nav, menu, footer, header, reviews, about, ext… These let you know that inside each canvas are the items needed to create that section.

 Inside of each canvas is built with what I call layers.
 These layers are creating used elements like text, images, galleries, icons, shapes, and even video.
 Every time you add something to your site, by default it will add the layer name and order.
-The layer name will change depending on what you added to the canvas and the order will automatically add it to the top of the canvas (this drives me crazy) because your layers need to be in proper order.
+The layer name will change depending on what you added to the canvas and the order will automatically add it to the top of the canvas.

 Hover over the layer and click and drag it.
 Drag up to move the layer up or drag down to move the layer down.